 Special Issue of Community Literacy Journal: The Past, Present, and Future of Self-publishing

-I’m currently co-editing a special issue of CLJ on self-publishing with Steve Parks (Syracuse University) and Frank Farmer (University of Kansas) focused on the histories, theories, and practices of self-publishing cultures.
-Selected authors will focus on the ways self-publishing functions in the present as well as the past, especially how certain cases affect the future of community literacy.
-We are especially interested in how case studies or microhistories of self-publishing help us theorize the limits of the term, calling into question the role of the “self” in (counter)publics, as well as the characteristics of production, consumption, exchange, and distribution that make a text a “publication.”
-My own contribution will feature a series of interviews with several self-publishers.
+In Fall 2018 I co-edited a special issue of CLJ on self-publishing with Steve Parks (Syracuse University) and Frank Farmer (University of Kansas) focused on the histories, theories, and practices of self-publishing cultures.
+Authors focused on the ways self-publishing functions in the present as well as the past, especially how certain cases affect the future of community literacy.